kustex/Macro-Report/README.md

 # Macro Report

-A fast, daily dashboard for macro markets — performance, cross-asset correlations, and rates/spreads — built with Dash + Plotly and backed by a lightweight SQLite store.
+A daily dashboard for macro markets — performance, cross-asset correlations, and rates/spreads — built with Dash + Plotly and backed by a lightweight SQLite store.

 ---